 The purpose of the task group is to help address loneliness and social isolation across the district through engaging partners who can spread the word and help facilitate Big Lunches.

 Spreading the word

-The council set up a dedicated Big Lunch webpage, with information for event organisers, including details on how to apply to close roads, and they are active on social media and in local press.
-Community development officers also work in partnership to get the word out to local communities.
+The council set up a dedicated Big Lunch webpage, with information for event organisers, including details on how to apply to close roads, and they’re also active on social media and in local press.
+Community development officers work in partnership to get the word out to local communities.

 The task group also looks at how The Big Lunch can be linked to other initiatives, including:

 - Voluntary organisations holding events to grow connections with volunteers.

 - Organisation-led Big Lunches to building stronger connections within teams

 - Getting groups to come together to hold joint events to celebrate community bonds forged during some of Carlisle’s recent challenges; including the severe flooding in 2005 and 2015, and Storm Emma which brought the worst snow forecast for 65 years in 2018